fenago/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 A model specifically developed for forecasting variable length output sequences is called the
 Encoder-Decoder LSTM.
 The model was designed for prediction problems where there are both input and output sequences, so-called sequence-to-sequence, or seq2seq problems, such as translating text from one language to another.
 This model can be used for multi-step time series forecasting.
 As its name suggests, the model is comprised of two sub-models: the encoder and the decoder.

 The encoder is a model responsible for reading and interpreting the input sequence.
-The output of the encoder is a fixed length vector that represents the model’s interpretation of the sequence.
+The output of the encoder is a fixed length vector that represents the model' s interpretation of the sequence.
 The encoder is traditionally a Vanilla LSTM model, although other encoder models can be used such as Stacked, Bidirectional, and CNN models.